apache/incubator-gluten/docs/VeloxNotSupport.md

 ### JSON FUNCTION (incompatible behavior)

 Gluten only supports double quotes surrounded strings, not single quotes, in JSON data.
+If user use single quotes, will get incorrect result.

 ### Lookaround pattern for regexp functions (fallback behavior)